SchwarzIT/terraform-provider-stackit/docs/resources/postgres_instance.md

   Devhttps://postgresql.api.eu01.dev.stackit.cloud

-  By default, production is used.To set a custom URL, set an environment variable STACKITpostgresqlBASEURL
+  By default, production is used.To set a custom URL, set an environment variable STACKITPOSTGRESQLBASEURL
 ---

 # stackit_postgres_instance (Resource)